jaymznis/RoutineReminderAPI/README.md

 To contribute to this project, follow the instructions for cloning, then commit your code or changes on a new branch.
 Please be sure to include unit test before making a pull request.

 ## Creators
-Project created by James Campbell, Jakob Amstutz, Taylor Fulner
+This project was designed and developed by James Campbell, Jakob Amstutz, Taylor Fulner.